ManjuLanjewar/VSD_HDP/README.md

 ##### Labs for CMOS Inverter ngSpice Simulations

-* Spice Deck creation for CMOS Inverter
+**Spice Deck creation for CMOS Inverter**

-To simulate the inverter, first its spice needs to be created.
-Recall that a spice deck includes component connectivity, component values, nodes.
-The netlist to simulate includes model description, netlist description, simulation type and parameters, and needed libraries.
+  To simulate the inverter, first its spice deck needs to be created.
+  Recall that a spice deck includes component connectivity, component values, identify nodes, Name nodes.
+The netlist to simulate includes model
+  description, netlist description, simulation type and parameters, and needed libraries.

+**Note: Spice Simulation Lab from ShonTaware**

+**Threshold Voltage Vm**

   Recall that the switching threshold (Vm, used to evaluate static behavior) of a CMOS inverter is the point on the voltage transfer characteristic curve where input voltage equals output voltage: at which both PMOS and NMOS are in saturation region which gives rise to a leakage current.